-You was asleep, i delicatly got up myself from the bed and i went to the window and i was notice that the light full of colors that earlier arounded us, now up on the sky, it was fading itself.
+You was asleep, I delicately got up myself from the bed, and I went to the window and I noticed that the light full of colours that earlier surrounded us, now up on the sky, it was fading itself.

-I didn’t wanted you alarmed you, if you had awake yourself and you didnt have find me, so i wrote a little note and i have left it on my pillow.
-I’ve wrote you ‘Good morning my love.
-You was sleeping so well that i’ve left you continue.
-I’m down.
-I’m out, you can find me in the shack, your … little princess…♥♥♥’.
+I didn’t wanted you alarmed you, if you had awake yourself, and you didn’t have find me, so I wrote a little note, and I have left it on my pillow: I’ve wrote you “Good morning my love.
+You was sleeping so well that I’ve left you continue, I’m down.
+I’m out, you can find me in the shack, your … little princess…♥♥♥.”

-I left you sleeping and slowly i was go down.
+I left you sleeping, and slowly I was go down.

-From that visual, with the door open, i have could see the window of the bedroom.
+From that visual, with the door open, I have could see the window of the bedroom.

-In that istant i thought about you.
+In that instant I thought about you.

-In that word, there was more than a simple Thank you.
+In that word, there was more than a simple “Thank you.”

 We both knew it.”